jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 Compare two inventories and check for 1) too large differences in inventory values, 2) changes in notation keys and
 3) missing UID's.

-The sample command line assumes 2018 inventory  is in 2018crf directory and 2019 inventory in crf directory.
+The sample command line assumes 2018 inventory  is in *2018crf* directory and 2019 inventory in *crf* directory.
-Output file is GHGComparison.txt.
+Output file is *GHGComparison.txt*.
+Excel file of the same name (*GHGComparison.xlsx*) will also be generated.

 	(lukeghg) prompt% compareinventoryvalues.py -p '2018crf/[KPLU]*.csv' -c crf/[KPLU]*.csv -m crf/lukeghg/300_500_mappings_1.1.csv \
 	  -f GHGComparison.txt -t 20

-The `-t` option defines that values that disagree more that 20% will be accounted for.
-More precisely, if any two values in the same time series from the two inventories differ more than this threshold value, the two time series will be printed out.
+The `-t` option defines that values that disagree 20% or more will be accounted for.
+More precisely, if two values for some inventory year in the same time series from the two inventories differ more than this threshold value, the two time series will appear in the result file.
-Excel file of the same name (GHGComparison.xlsx) will also be generated.

 ### lulucf-table-612.py: